 TLAR uses a predictive model when the aircraft is on the ground.
 TLAR assumes a straight-ahead departure on runway axis using the selected climb profile until engine failure.
 TLAR computes the profile from brake release to 5NM down track and displays several key parameters.
 The first is a yellow X which is the latest location you can still stop/land straight ahead on the runway.
-An X prior to the liftoff point is the latest abort point prior to liftoff.
-An X after the liftoff point is the latest point where you can glide back to the runway and stop before the end.
-The second is a green dot which is the earliest location where an emergency engine-out turnback is possible.
-TLAR also displays the MSL altitude coinciding with this earliest turnback location.
-In some cases, a continued straight-ahead climb will transition from a turnback-capable region and to a negative turnback capable one.
+X prior to the liftoff point is the latest abort point prior to liftoff.
+An X after the liftoff point is the latest point where you can glide back to the runway and stop before the end. second is a green dot which is the earliest location where an emergency engine-out turnback is possible.
+TLAR also displays the MSL altitude coinciding with this earliest turnback location. a turnback will never be possible, TLAR will indicate "NA" for altitude and the green dot will not be plotted on the map. some cases, a continued straight-ahead climb will transition from a turnback-capable region and to a negative turnback capable one.
 If this situation exists, TLAR displays a red dot at its predicted location, and displays a red MSL altitude corresponding to this point.
 If conditions permit a turnback all the way through 5 NM down track, TLAR will display "thru >5NM."
 All these predictions are a function of aircraft performance, weather conditions, selected climb profile, selected turn-back bank angle, set glide ratio/speed, and selected Vref stall ratio.
 If a turnback is not predicted to be possible, TLAR will not display a turnback location and the turnback altitude will show "N/A."